 After photo inspection, the claims adjuster will use the photos to determine the cost of repair, including labor fees.
 The adjuster will send you a written estimate, containing breakdowns of the repair costs.
 If you're not satisfied with the estimate, get independent repair estimates on your own and make an appeal to the claims adjuster.
 If you are unable to reach an agreement with the insurance company, you should consider hiring an attorney.

 Photo inspection may reveal only the obvious damage.
 Therefore, insurance companies may not be able to document the full extent of the damage, especially damage that's hidden.
 Negotiating with a claims adjuster can be frustrating.
-If you believe that you are entitled to more compensation than being offered, contact an experienced personal injury lawyer to get a free claim evaluation.
+If you believe that you are entitled to more compensation than being offered, contact a local car accident lawyer today.

 Contact a qualified auto accident attorney to make sure your rights are protected.